-FAV 19 Former Coach Depot, Abbey Street
+FAV 17 Former Coach Depot, Abbey Street

-- 1. Former Coach Depot (see figure 22) is allocated for mixed uses, as follows: - a.
+- 1. Former Coach Depot (see figure 23) is allocated for mixed uses, as follows: - a.
 Offices, workshops and other uses in Use Class E; - b.
 Residential development (Use Class C3). - 2.
 Development should provide active frontages at ground floor level, including uses open to the public. - 3.
-The development should provide safe and convenient pedestrian access into the development. - 4.
+The development should provide safe and convenient pedestrian access to and into the site. - 4.
 Development should have no adverse impacts on The Swale Special Protection Area and Ramsar site, including during the construction period, in addition to complying with the requirements of Policy FAV7. - 5.
-Development should: - a. enhance the setting of listed buildings around the site; - b. complement the character of the Faversham Conservation Area, including retention of buildings and features that contribute to its special architectural or historic interest. - 6.
-Development should include a public walkway along the Creek edge. - Development must take account of the high risk of flooding and include appropriate mitigation and avoid putting uses vulnerable to flood damage, including habitable rooms, at ground floor level.
+Development should: - a. enhance the setting of listed buildings around the site and this includes not exceeding three storeys in height; - complement the character of the Faversham Conservation Area, including retention of buildings and features that contribute to its special architectural or historic interest. - 6.
+Development should include a public walkway along the Creek edge, meeting the requirements of FAV15. - 7.
+Development should have no adverse impact on Public Right of Way ZF39 and the King Charles III England Coast Path (KC3CP) National Trail which are adjacent to this site. - 8.
+Development must take account of the high risk of flooding and include appropriate mitigation and avoid putting uses vulnerable to flood damage, including habitable rooms, at ground floor level. - 9.
+The design, orientation and specification of development should take account of the proximity of nearby industrial uses.